orbitmines/archive/projects/Project - Gamification  (2030+?).md

 ---

+**Central question becomes:** What is the game loop outside normal file management of an IDE.

+---

 - Exploratory functionality ; people explore differently.
 	- Some notion of not expecting people to explore by themselves - simplicity (vs others who do), and guiding a way to stimulate that exploration - some form of ???.